saira2021skipq/SkipQ/Sprint4/README.md

 ```

 Some explanations regarding structure:
-- `lambda_b` folder is a resource folder where constants file and function logics are implemented.
+- `lambda_b` folder is a resource folder where constants and functions are implemented.
-- `sprint4`  folder contains all stacks and stages for pipeline
+- `sprint4`  folder contains stacks and stages for pipeline.
-- `unittests` - directory with your package tests
+- `unittests` - is a package with tests.
 - `cdk.json` - deployment configuration file.
-Please read the [following section](#deployment-file-structure) for a full reference.